Heart bypass surgery - discharge

 Off-pump coronary artery bypass - discharge; OPCAB - discharge; Beating heart surgery - discharge; Bypass surgery - heart - discharge; CABG - discharge; Coronary artery bypass graft - discharge; Coronary artery bypass surgery - discharge; Coronary bypass surgery - discharge; CAD - bypass discharge; Coronary artery disease - bypass discharge

-Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.
+Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage in the coronary artery to reach your heart muscle.
 The surgery is used to treat coronary heart disease.
 This article discusses what you need to do to care for yourself when you leave the hospital.

 When you Were in the Hospital